Detecting Tropical Cyclone from the basic overview of life cycle of Extremely Severe Cyclonic Storm, Tauktae: Data And Methods

-Eye size are essential structural characteristics of the TC, as described in previous research,hence we examine their effect on ESCS, TAUKTAE.
-The increased heating in the eye is a result of strengthened eyewall convection as a TC intensifies \cite{bib18,bib19,bib20} causing a decrease in central pressure \cite{bib21}.
-The resulting contraction of the pressure gradient around the maximum wind creates a force that rises at and inward from the maximum wind's radius, causing the eye and eyewall to contract \cite{bib21}.
-In this study, the size, shape, and roundness of eyes are examined. \cite{bib15} report that the eye roundness value (ERV) can be calculated as follows:

-where a and b represent the semimajor and semiminor axes of the fitted ellipse, respectively in eye's frequently occur in the trajectory of the cyclonic storm.
+Eye size is an important structural characteristic of a TC, and its effect on ESCS, Tauktae is examined.
+Strengthened eyewall convection as a TC intensifies leads to increased heating in the eye, resulting in a decrease in central pressure \cite{bib18,bib19,bib20}.
+The resulting contraction of the pressure gradient around the maximum wind causes the eye and eyewall to contract \cite{bib21}.
+The study examines the size, shape, and roundness of the eye, where the eye roundness value (ERV) is calculated as the with a and b representing the semi-major and semi-minor axes of the fitted ellipse, respectively.
+Eyes frequently occur in the trajectory of the cyclonic storm \cite{bib15}.

-Our study utilized INSAT-3D and PMW images to examine ERVs instead of radar images, which is usually the method used to trace ERVs.
-The accuracy of ERV determination from satellite imagery has improved recently as a result of higher resolution images and DIGI (Digital Graphic User Interface) platforms.
-This study utilized PMW images that have spatial resolutions of 12.5-15 km.
-INSAT-3D has a visible resolution of 1 km and IR resolution of 4 km, whereas DWR has a resolution of 300 m.
+To trace ERVs, this study utilizes INSAT-3D and PMW images instead of radar images, which are typically used.
+The accuracy of ERV determination from satellite imagery has improved due to higher-resolution images and DIGI (Digital Graphic User Interface) platforms.
+PMW images with spatial resolutions of 12.5-15 km and INSAT-3